peterv-bentley/evo-data-converters/CONTRIBUTING.md

 Where possible, assign code ownership to a team rather than individuals.
 Remember that more specific rules override general ones, so package-specific entries will take precedence over the global fallback rule.

-## Opening a pull request

-We welcome all forms of pull requests, and strive to ensure contributions are reviewed and merged promptly.

 ### Checklist